Brooks Reed

-Brooks Reed (born February 28, 1987) is a former American football outside linebacker.
-He played college football for the University of Arizona and was drafted by the Houston Texans in the second round of the 2011 NFL Draft.
+Brooks Reed (born February 28, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Arizona Wildcats and was selected by the Houston Texans in the second round of the 2011 NFL draft.

-Early years
+Early life

 Reed was born in Tucson, Arizona.
 He attended Sabino High School in Tucson, where he was a running back and defensive lineman for the Sabino Sabercats high school football team.
 He rushed for 350 yards with seven touchdowns as a junior, earning first-team All-league and honorable mention All-state.
 As a senior in 2006, he was recognized as a first-team All-state selection and a SuperPrep high school All-American at running back, and received first-team All-state honors as a defensive lineman from the Tucson Citizen after compiling 38 tackles and three sacks.
 He also starred in track & field, posting bests of 11.75 seconds in the 100 meters and 24.08 seconds in the 200 meters.
 After his senior year, Brooks was ranked the 9th best fullback in the country by Yahoo/Rivals Sports.

 College career

 During his college career at the University of Arizona, Reed was credited with 87 tackles and 15 sacks.
-In 2010, Reed was named to the Pac-10 All-Conference squad as a member of the first-team, and was elected Team Captain by his teammates.
+In 2010, Reed was named to the Pac-10 All-Conference squad as a member of the first-team, and was elected team captain by his teammates.

 In 2011, Brooks was awarded the "Tom Hansen" medal, given to the best athlete and student in the then Pac-10.

 In August 2021, it was announced that Reed will be into the University of Arizona Ring of Honor during the 2021 season.

 Professional career

 Houston Texans

-The Houston Texans selected Reed in the second round (42nd overall pick) in the 2011 NFL Draft.
+The Houston Texans selected Reed in the second round (42nd overall pick) in the 2011 NFL draft.
 The Texans named him to the starting line-up in the sixth week of his first season, following an injury to starting linebacker Mario Williams.
 In his first start, Reed recorded six tackles.
 In his second game as a starter, Brooks recorded his first NFL quarterback sack against the Tennessee Titans on October 23, 2011.